WilliXL/willixl.github.io/_tabs/about.md

 I also love languages.
 Recently I've been [learning Japanese](/posts/japanese_six_months) in my free time ~~so that I can watch anime without subtitles~~.

-You can find blog posts with detailed descriptions of my projects.
+You can find blog posts with detailed descriptions of my projects [here](/categories/projects/).
 I also try my best to put my projects up on GitHub and keep them updated, but we all know that is rarely true :')